cewatkins/tcppty/README.md

 extended and vendor proprietary commands (though it does not implement many of them).
 TCPSER can be used for both inbound and outbound connections.

+**NEW: Pseudo Terminal (PTY) Support** - TCPSER now supports creating pseudo terminals instead of requiring physical serial ports.
+Use the `-P` option to create a PTY device that provides the same Hayes modem functionality.
+See `PTY_README.md` for detailed documentation.cation

+TCPSER turns a PC serial port into an emulated Hayes compatible modem that uses TCP/IP for incoming and outgoing connections.
+It can be used to allow older applications and systems designed for modem use to operate on the Internet.
+TCPSER supports all standard Hayes commands, and understands extended and vendor proprietary commands (though it does not implement many of them).
+TCPSER can be used for both inbound and outbound connections.

 ## License

 TCPSER is distributed under the GPL 2.0 or later